ryanfeathers/Stack_Box/README.md

 3) Run the Stack_Box plugin and provide a box size when prompted
 4) Boxed images for each frame and channel will be saved in the folder where the original file is located

-Note: Adjust or normalize brightness and contrast before cropping.
+Note: Adjusting or normalizing brightness and contrast and clicking "Apply" crops the intensity range.
+The current version saves raw files without information loss.
+When opening the cropped images in ImageJ/FIJI you will need to specify the bit depth and the image size (specfied box size).
+The bit depth can be found in the original image header.

 ![alt text](https://github.com/ryanfeathers/Stack_Box/blob/main/Stackboxpluginmenu.png?raw=true)